-Version Description Date 1 Annual statement established 7 August 2019 2 Annual statement enhancements under Zellis brand 8 August 2020 3 Re-write of the annual statement with substantial enhancements.
+Version Description Date 1 Annual statement established.
+7 August 2019 2 Annual statement enhancements under Zellis brand.
+8 August 2020 3 Rewrite of the annual statement with substantial enhancements.
 Cancels and replaces all previous versions.
 Shifting to new version and document control structure.
-Submission to the Home Office public register Review of statement with amends by Alistair Scott, alignment to brand and tone, and optimisation for website publication.
-6 August 2021 4 Annual statement update incorporating performance outcomes over the past 12 months 5 August 2022
+Submission to the Home Office public register.
+Review of statement with amends by Alistair Scott, alignment to brand and tone, and optimisation for website publication.
+6 August 2021 4 Annual statement update incorporating performance outcomes over the past 12 months 5 August 2022 5 Annual statement update and transfer to new branded group template 3 August 2023

-1 External References
+References